kel003/SUPERSTORE-RETURNS-TABLEAU-VISUALIZATION-/README.md

 A map visual of the united states was created to see the average return rate in each state.

 My calclated feild is measured by avarage once again in the next visual.
 I built a line chart to show the monthly return rate average.

+The last 2 slides consists of my dashboard and story.
+This is used  to explain what results where found in my data on each visual.